microsoft/azurelinux/toolkit/docs/building/building.md

 git checkout 1.0-stable
 ```

 **IMPORTANT:** The 1.0-stable tag always points to the latest known good build of CBL-Mariner.
 At this time, only the Mariner 1.0 branch is buildable.
-This branch is continually updated with bug fixes, security vulnerability fixes or occassional feature enhancements.
+This branch is continually updated with bug fixes, security vulnerability fixes or occasional feature enhancements.
 Fixes may be applied to this branch at any time.
 As those fixes are integrated into the branch the head of a branch may be temporarily unstable.
 The 1.0-stable tag will remain fixed until the tip of the branch is validated and the latest source and binary packages (SRPMs and RPMs) are published.
 At that point, the 1.0-stable tag is advanced.
 To ensure you have the latest invoke _git fetch --tags_ before building.

 It is also possible to build an older version of CBL-Mariner from the 1.0 branch.
 CBL-Mariner may be updated at any time, but an aggregate release is declared monthly and [tagged in github](https://github.com/microsoft/CBL-Mariner/releases).
 These monthly builds are stable and their tags can be substituted for the 1.0-stable label above.